estruyf/vscode-community-ui-toolkit/README.md

 1. Clone the repository
 2. Run `npm install`
 3. Run `npm run dev:start` to start the development server
-4. Open the `http://localhost:8000/` in your browser
+4. Open the `http://localhost:8000/dev/index.html` in your browser

 ## Todo

 - [ ] Add all components from the `@vscode/webview-ui-toolkit` package
 - [ ] Add documentation for all components
 - [ ] Add examples for all components
-- [x] Add high-contrast theme for local testing and development
 - [ ] Release process
 - [ ] React support (separate package)
 - [ ] ...